facebookresearch/InferSent/README.md

 ```bash
 ./get_data.bash
 ```
 This will download GloVe and preprocess SNLI/MultiNLI datasets.
+For MacOS, you may have to use *p7zip* instead of *unzip*.

 ## Use our sentence encoder